Accept the Invitation!

 Campus Ministry recognizes that retreats play a valuable role in nurturing and growing students’ faith throughout their college years.
 Yet, all retreats have associated costs.
 In order to make these retreats feasible for students, Campus Ministry heavily subsidizes the retreat program.

+If the retreat cost presents too significant a financial hardship, please complete this scholarship form (PDF) and return it to Cindy Schmersal in Campus Ministry.
 Scholarship applications must be submitted by the registration deadline for the retreat.
 All applications will be reviewed and assistance provided based on the availability of funding.
 Individuals who submit a scholarship application must also complete and submit a registration form for the retreat.

 Our great desire is that all students who wish to participate in retreats are able to do so regardless of their financial situations.
 If you have questions, please contact Cindy Schmersal at 816 501-4303.